 Figure \ref{fig4} (right panel) compares the quasi-bolometric evolution of AT~2019zhd, obtained after integrating the flux over the optical domain only, with those of a wide sample of LRNe.
-The luminosity of AT~2019zhd at peak, $1.4 \times 10^{39}$ erg s$^{-1}$, is quite similar to that of the prototypical V838~Mon.
-The optical luminosity of AT~2019zhd is over two orders of magnitude fainter than that of the luminous SNhunt248 \citep{kan15}, AT~2014ej \citep{str20} and AT~2017jfs \citep{pasto19b}, and about 25 times brighter than V1309~Sco.
+The luminosity of AT~2019zhd at peak, $1.4 \times 10^{39}$ erg s$^{-1}$, is similar to that of the prototypical V838~Mon.
+The optical luminosity of AT~2019zhd is over two orders of magnitude fainter than that of the luminous SNhunt248 \citep{kan15}, AT~2014ej \citep{str20}, and AT~2017jfs \citep{pasto19b}, and about 25 times brighter than V1309~Sco.
 After maximum, the light curve decline is initially very fast, it flattens after one week, and increases again at late phases.
-The figure also shows that fainter LRNe have shorter duration light curves than the most luminous counterparts.
-In general, the object has a luminosity similar to V838~Mon and the other two LRNe in M~31, although with a faster-evolving light curve, reminiscent of that of V1309~Sco.
+The figure also shows that fainter LRNe have light curves with shorter duration than those of the most luminous counterparts.
+In general, AT~2019zhd has a luminosity similar to V838~Mon and the other two LRNe in M~31, although with a faster-evolving light curve, which is reminiscent of that of V1309~Sco.
 The short-duration plateau of AT~2019zhd is likely due to a smaller ejected mass than other LRNe.

-\section{Spectral Evolution}
+\section{Spectral evolution}